This post may include affiliate links, please read our disclaimer.

 Snorkelling and diving trips depart from Cairns (as well as other spots along the coast).
 Hop aboard a luxury cruiser for a day trip or maybe a yacht for a day to Green Island.

 There is a large choice of trips to the reef, some of the best rated and most popular tour companies are listed below.
-Green Island and Fitzroy Island are both close to Cairns and popular places to take children in particular though most of the companies running trips further out are child-friendly too.
+Green Island and Fitzroy Island are both close to Cairns and are popular places to take children in particular, though most of the companies running trips further out are child-friendly too.